 \section{Introduction}

 Titanate materials ATiO$_3$ (with A = a rare earth or transition metal element) have a wide variety of crystal structures, which result in numerous intriguing physical phenomena such as ferroelectricity, magnetism, multiferroicity, and piezoelectricity\cite{Perovskites}.
 In particular, cobalt titanate, CoTiO$_3$, has a broad variety of electronic based industrial applications including catalysis \cite{Catalyst_1}, as a high-$\kappa$ dielectric\cite{High-k} (where $\kappa$ is the dielectric constant), and as a gas sensor \cite{Applications_SIEMONS}.
 In addition, CoTiO$_3$ has been reported to exhibit Dirac magnons\cite{DiracMagnons} and a magnetodielectric effect\cite{DUBROVIN2020157633}.
-Despite the growing interest in the electronic and magnetic properties of cobalt titanate, to the best of our knowledge, first principle theoretical studies of its magnetic properties are absent from the literature.
+Despite the growing interest in the electronic and magnetic properties of cobalt titanate, to the best of our knowledge, first-principles theoretical studies of its magnetic properties are absent in the literature.

 Magnetic properties of CoTiO$_3$ ilmenites are ascribed to cobalt atoms in the form of Co$^{2+}$ ions distributed in layers, structurally in a $C_{3v}$ symmetry given by the neighbouring oxygen atoms.
-Magnetic susceptibility studies indicate that cobalt magnetic moments are antiferromagnetically coupled between layers while being ferromagtically coupled within layers\cite{Newnham,WATANABE1980}.
+Magnetic susceptibility studies indicate that cobalt magnetic moments are antiferromagnetically coupled between layers while they are ferromagnetically coupled within layers\cite{Newnham,WATANABE1980}.
 Neutron diffraction experiments assign in-plane magnetic moments to cobalt atoms, a fact that lowers the symmetry around cobalt atoms\cite{Newnham, DiracMagnons}.
 However, these studies find that magnetic excitations recover the $C_{3v}$ symmetry around Co$^{2+}$ ions.

-To reconcile the two pictures, these experimental works have assumed models that included in-plane structural domains given by staggered trigonal distortions and oxygen twin planes.
+To reconcile the two pictures, these experimental works have assumed models that include in-plane structural domains given by staggered trigonal distortions and oxygen twin planes.
 Neutron scattering averages over the domains and allows one to recover the $C_{3v}$ symmetry found in magnetic excitations.
 Using first principles calculations, the phonon vibrational properties were studied to explain Raman observations\cite{DUBROVIN2020157633}.
-Therefore, to complement these non-magnetic results, and clarify the validity of the assumptions made to explain neutron scattering data, there is a need to study the magnetic properties of CoTiO$_3$ ilmenites in a single perfect crystal.
+Therefore, to complement these lattice dynamics results, and clarify the validity of the assumptions made to explain neutron scattering data, there is a need to study the magnetic properties of CoTiO$_3$ ilmenites in a single perfect crystal.